-I’ve been sober for more than six years (since I was 22).
-I’m also a restaurant reviewer, which means that I’ve developed an autopilot routine of swiftly handing the drink list back to the host or hostess before my butt’s even in the seat.
+I’ve been sober for ages.
+I’m also a restaurant reviewer, which means that I’ve developed an autopilot routine of swiftly handing the drinks list back to the host or hostess before my butt’s even in the seat.
 “Unsweetened iced tea would be perfect!”

-Sadly, most mocktails can quickly go from a healthy choice to a high-calorie one—between the sodas, the syrups, and the sugars used—so more often than not, they are a hard pass.
+However, between the sodas, syrups, and sugars, most mocktails can quickly go from a healthy choice to an onslaught of calories in one fell swoop.
+More often than not, they are a hard pass.

 Result: It tasted just like store-bought seltzer!
 Oh, the novelty.